DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.5.5 Privacy: Right of an individual to have control over how their info is collected & used/disclosed
   - Many laws include privacy protections for personal data
     - The EU’s GDPR has strong privacy rules that apply to any org anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out
-  - The privacy guidelines of the **Organization for Economic Co-operation and Development (OECD)** require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
+  - 📙**Organization for Economic Co-operation and Development (OECD)** The privacy guidelines of the OECD require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
        - The OECD Privacy Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, provide a framework for the protection of personal information and the management of data flows across borders.
        - First adopted in 1980 and revised in 2013.
 They key principles are
        - 1. ✏️Collection Limitation: Organizations should collect only the data that is needed for their purposes and should do so ❄️fairly and lawfully.